OutSystems/docs-bestpractices/src/architecture/data/archive.md

 This article focuses on how you can achieve an archiving strategy using the OutSystems database.
 For [on-premises installations](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#On-premises_infrastructure), you should use the [Multiple Database Catalogs and Schemas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Multiple_Database_Catalogs_and_Schemas) feature to configure the archiving mechanism in a dedicated database catalog.

-For [Outsystems Cloud](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#Cloud_infrastructure), you can use new entities in the OutSystems Database Catalog and schema, or use an external database, using APIs to archive the data.
+For [OutSystems Cloud](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#Cloud_infrastructure), you can use new entities in the OutSystems Database Catalog and schema, or use an external database, using APIs to archive the data.

 In case you wish to archive data externally to OutSystems, there are multiple solutions in the market, from data lakes to cloud storage services.
 OutSystems allows you to easily integrate with your existing systems, depending on your enterprise architecture.